 The principle of operation is very simple:

 - During the system setup phase:

 - the wide-angle camera sends the video feed of its surroundings to a computing unit.

 - the computing unit takes care of extracting the features of the environment, in each of the frames, and creating a 3D map of the environment (which is geo-referenced using a DWG file of the environment).

 - the wide-angle camera sends the real-time video feed of the environment around it to the computing unit.

 - the computing unit takes care of extracting the features of the environment in each of the frames and comparing them with those that are present in the previously created 3D virtual representation of the environment.
 This process allows Dragonfly to calculate the position and orientation in the 3D space of the camera (and thus of the asset on which it is mounted).

 Why is Dragonfly the present and future of indoor localization?

-Dragonfly represents the state-of-the-art in indoor localization technologies (where systems such GPS cannot be used).
-Compared to Dragonfly, other indoor localization technologies based on LiDAR, UWB, Wi-Fi/Bluetooth RSS.
+Dragonfly represents the state-of-the-art for indoor localization technologies at locations where GPS/GNSS cannot be used.
+Dragonfly is much more competitive compared to other indoor localization technologies based on LiDAR, UWB, Wi-Fi/Bluetooth RSS.

 Please look at this page with some important information.